mdcourse/python-codes/automated-testing/README.md

-Here, the python script is automatically generated from the documentation, and the script is being tested.
+Python script is automatically generated from the documentation.
+Each Chapter can thus be tested.